 Netflix’s weirdest new show, Final Fantasy XIV: Dad of Light, is the best thing that the Final Fantasy franchise has done in a really long time, which is a total shock considering its bizarre premise and its uncomfortable original title: “Daddy of Light.”

-The movie is inspired by a real-life blog about a young Final Fantasy XIV player introducing the game to his father in a secret project he calls “Father of Light.”
+The show is inspired by a real-life blog about a young Final Fantasy XIV player introducing the game to his father in a secret project he calls “Father of Light.”
 Akio, the adult son of Hakutaro, assumes the identity of a beautiful female character and plays the online game to learn more about a man he’s never truly known.
 It sounds insane, but it works.

 Often, the lessons learned in the game inform Akio’s professional experiences and vice versa in a manner that almost never feels unearned.
 One satisfying subplot explores the awkwardness of being a person into video games struggling to bond with avid baseball fans.
 More often than not, Akio discovers how to relate to people he doesn’t understand in new ways while simultaneously learning the complexities to his father’s personality.